Skip to main content

 3. Load - Skills are loaded as callable Python functions

-4. Use - Import and call skills like any Python module
+4. Use - Import and call skills like any Python module (or via generated bindings in Codemode)

 Overview